-A healthy gut improves the way you digest your food and is one of best things for your health.
-If you are new to fermenting vegetables we recommend starting with carrots or cabbage.
-Eating and making fermented foods is a great habit to get into.
-So why not start now as we cover fermenting basics with Lisa Thornton of Get Cultured as she shares her step by step guide on how to make Sauerkraut.
+Since eating and making fermented foods is a great habit to get into, why not start now as we cover some fermenting basics with Lisa Thornton of Get Cultured.
+Hit play to watch her step by step guide on how to make sauerkraut.

 Step 2: Slice your cabbages.
 We recommend using a mandoline